Learning by Doing: Why Livelihoods Drive Digital Adaptation

 The history of mobile money is the clearest example of this principle.
 When services like M-Pesa launched, they were not met with long training sessions.
 People adopted them because the pain of moving cash safely was a daily reality.
 The technology solved a lived problem.
 Learning happened through trial and error because the reward was tangible, such as the ability to pay school fees or restock a shop without traveling for days.

 In the informal economy, we see a masterclass in adaptation.
 A carpenter who uses YouTube to learn a new finishing technique is engaging in digital transformation.
 A mechanic who uses WhatsApp to source rare spare parts is building a distributed supply chain.
-These examples suggest that the most effective way to drive technology adoption is not to push the tool, but to prove its utility.
+These examples suggest that the most effective way to drive technology adoption is not to push the tool but to prove its utility in a local market context.

 Connecting Human Capital to Digital Reality

 The challenge for policymakers is to move away from top down approaches.
 We often talk about the digital divide as a gap in hardware, but there is also a gap in relevance.
-If a digital platform requires a small business owner to change their entire workflow without offering a clear increase in profit, it will fail.
+If a digital platform requires a small business owner to change their entire workflow without offering a clear increase in profit or a more resilient livelihood, it will fail.

 We must recognize that Africa’s greatest innovation hub is the collective resilience of its people.
 Our entrepreneurs are natural problem solvers.
-When we build tools that align with their instincts, the learning curve disappears.
-Adaptation becomes a natural extension of doing business.
+When we build tools that align with their instincts and the realities of the informal sector, the learning curve disappears.
+Adaptation becomes a natural extension of doing business and securing a family's future.

 Highlighting the Benefit

 As we enter the era of artificial intelligence, we must keep this focus on the individual.
 New technologies often feel distant to the person running a small garage.
-The goal should be to hide the complexity and highlight the benefit.
-Innovation works best when it augments human potential rather than replacing it.
+The goal should be to hide the complexity and highlight how these tools can lift livelihoods.
+Innovation works best when it augments human potential and expands access to economic opportunity for everyone.

 We succeed when technology becomes invisible because it works so well for the user.
-When a tool makes a business more profitable, adaptation is not a struggle.
+When a tool makes a business more profitable and a livelihood more secure, adaptation is not a struggle.
 It is a choice for a better future.